avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/README.md

 3. At the top of the CubeMX window click on the "Project Manager" tab.
 4. On the left hand side, click on the "Advanced Settings"
 5. On the right hand side, within the "Register Callback" pane, find the **UART/USART/LPUART** section to use and set the register callbacks to "ENABLE".
+6. Click "Project Manager" and Find the Drop-down next to "Toolchain / IDE" ensure it matches your IDE (e.g. Change this to "STM32CubeIDE" for STM boards)
 1. Save the setting ("Ctrl + s") and generate the code.
+2. Close the CubeMX

+Open The Project from the CubeIDE
-2. If you intend to send telemetry open up the project properties:
+4. If you intend to send telemetry open up the project properties:
    - Navigate to C/C++ Build -> Settings
    - Set the "Runtime Library" to "Standard C"
-4. Upload the device certificate and key using the console port on the da16k:
+5. Upload the device certificate and key using the console port on the da16k:
    - Enter `net` into the terminal to switch to the network commands context.
    - Enter `cert write cert1`.
    - Paste the certificate into the terminal.